CLINICAL ANALYTICS &

 Data Drives Decisions

-Established in 2020, Clinical Analytics and Decision Science (CADS) lab is located in Houston and reflects the diverse energy of the area.
+Established in 2020, Clinical Analytics and Decision Science (CADS) lab is located in Charleston and reflects the diverse energy of the area.
 Here at CADS lab, we offer a comprehensive environment conducive to high-impact research.
 Our team encompasses a broad range of disease area expertise, methodological skill sets, and a track record of publications in prestigious medical journals.
-Since its inception, the lab has been highly invested in solving complex real-world issues using state-of-the-art health care data analytics in combination with clinical decision science.
-At CADS lab, we believe that the UT Health School of Public Health is an important part of the health community in Texas.
-The School and our lab share the common goal of 'Making quality contributions to population health'.
-We strive for excellence in research, provide training opportunities for next generation of scientists, and offer engaging courses in data analytics and decision science.
+Since its inception, the lab has been highly invested in solving complex real-world issues using state-of-the-art healthcare data analytics in combination with clinical decision science.
+In line with MUSC's "We are changing what's possible", we strive for excellence in research, provide training opportunities for next generation of scientists, and offer engaging courses in data analytics and decision science.

 Recognition I NCI